 signature as:

-parameters that uses json schema allOf/anyOf/oneOf/not keywords because the extraction can produce undefined behaviours
+type the parameters that uses json schema allOf/anyOf/oneOf/not keywords because the extraction can produce undefined behaviours.

 Now you can implement your service.
-The OperationRequest
+Remember that ServiceRequest

 object contains headers and parameters maps.